 - Development of a modular implementation of the DX Network (DX for X) to allow onsite private and public exchanges to be deployed in any field of application

-- Research and development of the DX Trustless Audit protocol (DXTA) for use in data exchanges with big-ticket datapoints or sensitive environments
+- Research and development of network core infrastructure extensions for use in data marketplaces with big-ticket datapoints or sensitive environments

 - Build, grow and promote the DX App Store which lists all public applications making use of the DX Network including key applications such as fiat payment gateways, visual data explorers (GUIs) and productivity software extensions/plugins